IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 1. In OpenShift console, from the panel on left-side, click on **Operators** and then **Installed Operators**.
 1. From the `Project` drop down menu, select `apps-was`.
-1. You'll see `Runtime Component Operator` on the list.
-From the `Provided APIs` column, click on `Runtime Component`.
+1. You'll see `Appsody Operator` on the list.
+From the `Provided APIs` column, click on `Appsody Application`.
-1. Click on `Create RuntimeComponent` button.
+1. Click on `Create AppsodyApplication` button.
 1. Delete the default template.
-1. Copy and paste the above `RuntimeComponent` custom resource (CR).
+1. Copy and paste the above `AppsodyApplication` custom resource (CR).
 1. Click on `Create` button.
 1. Click on `cos-was` from the list.
 1. Navigate down to `Conditions` section and wait for `Reconciled` type to display `True` in Status column.